Phrase lesson

 Quick use

-Use みずをください (mizu o kudasai) at a restaurant when you order food or drink.
-It tells the other person clearly what you need next.
+Use みずをください (mizu o kudasai) at a restaurant when you want water.

 Chunk or pattern